copyrite/LwotcMinimalText/XComGame.md

 After taking damage, gain a stacking 20% Damage reduction until the end of your turn up to a maximum of three stacks.

 ## Impact Fields
 Activate a force field that reduces incoming damage by 33% for two turns.
-Six-turn cooldown.
-* Activate a force field that reduces incoming damage by 33% for two turns.
-* Six-turn cooldown (including the turn in which it was activated).
+* {% COOLDOWN %}
 * Uses one action and doesn't automatically end your turn.
 * Armor-Piercing weapons do not mitigate this effect.

 ## Impersonal Edge
 Reduce shadow cooldown by 1 and gain a stackable +20 aim buff for 3 turns when you get a kill with a throwing knife.

 ## Implacable
 Once per turn, when you kill an enemy, you gain a movement action.

-Impulse
+## Impulse
 Your ranged attacks gain 10 aim and 10 critical chance if you have moved this turn.

 ## Incinerator
 Your flamethrower has an increased range and covers a wider area of effect.
 * The length of the flamethrower increases by 2 tiles and the width increases by 1 tile.
+* Roust?
+* Firestorm?

 ## Independent Tracking
 A Holotargeted enemy will remain so for 1 additional turn(s).